Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 1/18/2022

 - Answer: Yes.
 Under certain circumstances, both the home visit and the administration of the vaccine will be allowed to be billed when the COVID-19 vaccine is administered.
 Please review the guidance published on the Medical Coding Resources web page.

-- 21. (added 5/12/21)) Question: Will AHCCCS reimburse Indian Health Service and tribally owned/operated 638 clinics at the All Inclusive Rate (AIR) in cases where the COVID-19 vaccine is administered by a Registered Nurse (RN) when no clinic service has been provided (e.g., RNs providing vaccinations at mass vaccination sites)?
+- 21. (updated 11/19/21) Question: Will AHCCCS reimburse Indian Health Service and tribally owned/operated 638 clinics at the All Inclusive Rate (AIR) in cases where the COVID-19 vaccine is administered by an Registered Nurse (RN) when no clinic service has been provided (e.g., RNs providing vaccinations at mass vaccination sites)?

 - Answer: Yes.
 Effective for claims with dates of service on or after 12/14/2020, when the COVID-19 vaccine is administered by a registered nurse without a billable clinic service being provided on the same day, AHCCCS will reimburse IHS/638 clinics (non-FQHC clinics) at the outpatient AIR (four walls provision still applies, please see the four walls FAQ).
 The claim must be billed with the primary diagnosis code: Z23.
 An order (individual or standing) is required for vaccine administration and the ordering provider shall be listed in field 76 of the claim.
-The same billing rules apply to the 1st and 2nd dose of any multi-dose COVID-19 vaccine.
+The same billing rules apply to the 1st and 2nd doses of any multi-dose COVID-19 vaccine, and any required boosters.

 - 22. (added 6/25/21) Question: Are dentists in Arizona able to administer the COVID-19 vaccine?